awsdocs/alexa-for-business-administration-guide/doc_source/getting-started.md

 + Power strips appropriately spaced for Echo or Echo Dot power adapters
 + Extra power adapters
-+ Windows laptop or desktop with Wi\-Fi controller **Note**
++ Windows laptop or desktop with Wi\-Fi controller
-The Device Setup Tool requires a Windows laptop\.
-It doesn't work on any virtual desktop running in the cloud or on Apple hardware\.

 ## Prepare your devices<a name="prepare-devices"></a>